swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 <a name="the-certreference-claims-object"></a>
 ##### 2.2.3.7.
 The CertReference claims object

-The CertReference claims object allows reference to a signle certificate or a chain of certificates, either by providing the actual certificate data or by providing a hash reference for certificates that can be located in the target signature.
+The CertReference claims object allows reference to a single certificate or a chain of certificates, either by providing the actual certificate data or by providing a hash reference for certificates that can be located in the target signature.

 Name | Data Type | Value | Presence
 --- | --- | --- | ---